 Next, know what you’re looking for.
 A property can look like a great deal from the initial number, but it could just as easily be a losing proposition Knowing your search criteria means you won’t invest in a property that’s not a fit for you.
 Not every house going to be a perfect fit, so don’t be blinded by what looks like an amazing investment, when, in fact, it’s not a deal for you.

 Finally, it’s time to investigate.
 When you find a property that matches your criteria on paper, we highly suggest you go take a look at the house, especially if you don’t have a lot of experience buying foreclosure properties.
-You may be able to avoid the courthouse auction all together if you can get in front of the folks that want to sell my Denton County house or sell my Collin County house before the actual sale.
+You may be able to avoid the courthouse auction all together if you can get in front of the folks that want to selling Denton County house or selling Collin County house before the actual sale.

 Be sure that you always overestimate the repairs, especially with these foreclosure houses.
 Folks that aren’t paying their mortgage generally aren’t keeping up the their house maintenance either.
 Foreclosures can and are great investments, as long as you walk into them with eyes wide open and prepare for everything.